rohit112121/Credit-card-Fraud-detection/README.md

 # Credit Card Fraud Detection
-I have built a Credit card Fraud Detection system using Machine Learning with Python.
+Developed Credit card Fraud Detection system using Machine Learning with Python.
 For this project, I have used the Logistic Regression model

 Detecting fraud transactions is of great importance for any credit card company to detect potential frauds so that customers are not charged for items that they did not purchase.
 So the goal is to build a classifier that tells if a transaction is a fraud or not.